1ycx/WuxiaWorld/README.md

    * Example : AWE Chapters 472,473,474 Have Different URLs Which Aren't Sequential Like The Rest From 1-630.

 ### Parsing :
-`html5lib` Is Used Because Although Being Slow, It Generates Valid HTML.
+`html5lib` Is Used Because Although Being Tiny Winy Bit Slow, It Generates Valid HTML.
 You May Compare Others Here, [**BeautifulSoup - Different Parsers**](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-a-parser)